 oPatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Sterols and stanols are ubiquitous in the plant world.
-They are most effective when taken with food and are produced commercially to add to food.They are available under various trade names, eg Benecol® and Flora pro.activ®.
-They are usually sold in the form of margarine but can occur in other forms like yoghurt.
-Rich natural sources include rice bran, avocado oil, original wheat germ and extra virgin olive oil.
+They are most effective when taken with food and are produced commercially to add to food.They are usually sold in the form of margarine but can occur in other forms like yoghurt.
+Rich natural sources include rice bran, avocado oil, original wheatgerm and extra virgin olive oil.

-There does not seem to be any significance clinical differences between plant sterols and stanols in terms of their effects in total cholesterol, LDL cholesterol, HDL cholesterol, or TG levels.
+There do not seem to be any significant clinical differences between plant sterols and stanols in terms of their effects on total cholesterol, LDL cholesterol, HDL cholesterol, or TG levels.

 Effect on cholesterol

 The evidence shows that there is considerable variation between individuals in response to stanols and sterols.
 They do tend to reduce LDL cholesterol and the effect is dose-related.
 In general terms, the reduction is between 10% and 20%.
-Two meta-analyses reported in Bandolier confirmed that 2 g per day of stanols and sterols reduce LDL cholesterol by about 10%, or 0.3 to 0.5 mmol/L. If such a reduction were directly translated into coronary heart disease (CHD) risk, such a risk should be lowered by about 25%.
-As previously stated, however, further research is required.
+Daily consumption of 1-2 g of plant sterols or stanols has been shown to cause 10-20% reduction in LDL cholesterol.

 Conclusions about sterols, stanols and cholesterol

-As mentioned in the NICE guidance, large randomised controlled trials need to be carried out over a two-year period to assess the effect of stanols and steroids on primary cardiovascular risk reduction.
-There is however, considerable circumstantial evidence supporting the relationship between ingestion of sterols and stanols and a reduction in cardiovascular risk and would seem to suggest the following conclusions:
+There is circumstantial evidence supporting the relationship between ingestion of sterols and stanols and a reduction in cardiovascular risk and it would seem to suggest the following conclusions: